 Custody

-The term “custody” can actually mean two things in California.
+The term “custody” can mean two things in California.
 Legal custody relates to the decisions that affect your child’s health, education, safety, and welfare, while physical custody relates to the amount of time your child spends with each parent.
 You can pursue sole or joint legal custody and sole or joint physical custody.

 Child Support